Asymmetric All-Pay Auctions with Spillovers: Characterization of equilibrium

 \section{Characterization of equilibrium}

-By standard arguments,\footnote{These arguments can be referenced in the Appendix.} any pair of equilibrium strategies will be mixed with support on some interval $[0, \bar{s}]$ and at most one player will have a mass point at zero.
-Players must therefore be indifferent between all points on their interval support:
+By standard arguments contained in the Appendix, any pair of equilibrium strategies will be mixed with support on some interval $[0, \bar{s}]$, and at most one player will have a mass point at zero.
+Players must therefore be indifferent between all points of their interval support:

 Any pair of distributions ($G_1, G_2$) that satisfy \eqref{eq:ind} is an equilibrium.
-This paper's main contribution to the literature is the characterization of the solution to this system of equations, and showing that it is unique.
+This paper's main contribution to the literature is in characterizing the solution to this system of equations, and in showing that it is unique.